HEAT RESISTANT SPRAY PAINT-WHITE

 - Apply the paint in several thin layers shaking the can between applications.

 - The surface will be tack free after 15 minutes and will be hardened after one hour at 160oC.
 Smoke will develop during this process.
 The drying time depends on the ambient temperature, the humidity of the air and the thickness of the applied paint.

 Storage and Disposal:

 Protect from direct sunlight and do not expose to temperatures exceeding 50oC.
 Do not empty into the drains.
-Treat the material and its container as hazardous waste.
+Treat the heat resistant coating and its container as hazardous waste.

 |Product Group||Paints / Coatings|

 |Curing Time||1h +160°C|